 You must be wondering what it means and why the platform does not disclose the names of these other users, as you must want to know the profile name who have seen your stories.

 In this post, we will discuss what does “Other Viewers” means and how to see other viewer’s on Facebook stories.

 What Does “Other Viewers” Mean on Facebook Story?

 If you don’t want other people to view your story, you must change your privacy settings before posting a story.
-You can find the Privacy option right at the bottom of the screen.
+You can find the Privacy option right at the bottom of the screen on the story page.

-How to See Other Viewers List on Facebook Story
+How to See Other Viewers on Facebook Story

-Unfortunately, you cannot see other viewer’s list on the Facebook story.
-Neither you see the profile name of other people who have seen your story as they are completely anonymous.
+Unfortunately, you cannot see other viewers on the Facebook story.
+If your story’s privacy setting is set to “Public”, you’re only able to see the number of other people who viewed your story.
 Facebook has decided to keep this information confidential.

-If you are really concerned about other people watching your story, then the simple way to avoid that is by changing your story’s privacy.
+If you are really concerned about other people watching your story, then the simple way to avoid that is by changing your story’s privacy setting.

 However, you can view the list of your friends that viewed your story, along with their profiles.
 And, these names will be visible even after your story no longer appears.

 By default, when you publish your first story on Facebook, the story’s privacy setting will be set to “Friends” only.
 But if you changed it to “Public”, everyone on Facebook can see your story.